tamnoon-io/Tamnoon-Public-Permissions/Cloud_Providers/Azure/README.md

 These are the standard Azure RBAC roles required by Tamnoon-managed users or service principals for visibility and investigation workflows.
-They are usually assigned at the subscription or resource group level.
+They are usually assigned at the management group or subscription level.

 # Required Roles: